insssomniac/ambassador-frontend/README.md

 This is a frontend part for training project using the Laravel backend, Vue JS & NUXT frontend, with REST API and Sanctum auth.

+Backend repository of this project is here https://github.com/insssomniac/laravel-ambassador

 # vue-admin

 ## Project setup